Artificial Intelligence

 Simply put, there is no AI without power.

-So, behind the brilliance of AI lies a computationally and power-intensive process - with a staggering carbon footprint.
-As we expand AI capabilities, we need to be aware of the massive energy consumption of AI data centers, which often comes from non-renewable energy.
+Behind the brilliance of AI lies a computationally and power-intensive process - with a staggering carbon footprint.
+As we expand AI capabilities, we need to be aware of the massive energy consumption of AI data centers.
 Additionally, AI data centers require extensive cooling mechanisms to prevent overheating, which often leads to substantial water usage.
 The water consumption for cooling these massive data centers can rival that of small cities, putting additional pressure on local water resources.

 Data centers